ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkEnumeratePhysicalDeviceGroups.md

 If `pPhysicalDeviceGroupProperties` is `NULL`, then the number of device groups available is returned in `pPhysicalDeviceGroupCount`.
-Otherwise, `pPhysicalDeviceGroupCount` **must** point to a variable set by the user to the number of elements in the `pPhysicalDeviceGroupProperties` array, and on return the variable is overwritten with the number of structures actually written to `pPhysicalDeviceGroupProperties`.
+Otherwise, `pPhysicalDeviceGroupCount` **must** point to a variable set by the application to the number of elements in the `pPhysicalDeviceGroupProperties` array, and on return the variable is overwritten with the number of structures actually written to `pPhysicalDeviceGroupProperties`.
 If `pPhysicalDeviceGroupCount` is less than the number of device groups available, at most `pPhysicalDeviceGroupCount` structures will be written, and `VK_INCOMPLETE` will be returned instead of `VK_SUCCESS`, to indicate that not all the available device groups were returned.

 Every physical device **must** be in exactly one device group.